jethvadrashti/SingleUserAddressBook/README.md

 # Single User AddressBook

  -> Single User AddressBook is made by using HTML, CSS, Javascript, Bootstrape, Asp.net and Microsoft SQL Server.
+ -> AddressBook.bak is the BackUp file of SQL Server Database.

  # Purpose of Single User Address